 Only 8% of Agile projects fail, versus a whopping 21% of projects following the Waterfall model.

-How to implement an Agile SDLC in your 2021 company
+How to implement an Agile SDLC in 2022

-Once you choose the Agile SDLC model, you must follow a distinct process to foster a smooth design and development transition for your company.
+Once you choose tan Agile project life cycle, you must follow a distinct process to foster a smooth design and development transition for your company.

 1) Commit to the transition as a whole

-Ongoing collaboration with your stakeholders is one of the core values of the Agile methodology, so you will want to use a tool that makes this easy.
+Ongoing collaboration with your stakeholders is one of the core values of the Agile methodology, so you will want to use a tool that makes this easy, like monday.com.